 Our team has successfully demonstrated that our clients’ vaccination programs have significant, broad benefits and rates of return that often exceed standard policy thresholds for recommendation and reimbursement decisions.
 We have also applied these principles to health technologies, including medical devices, procedures, and pharmaceutical drugs, and health system reforms.

 - Determined the benefits of trans catheter aortic valve replacement among patients with severe symptomatic aortic stenosis in the United States for a medical device company.
-The manuscript has been submitted for publication.

 - Analyzed the benefits of the 13-valent pneumococcal conjugate vaccine for adults in Denmark and in Turkey for a Fortune 100 pharmaceutical company.